-Atherosclerosis is the buildup of cholesterol and smooth muscle plaque in the lining of arteries.
+Peripheral arterial disease is caused by atherosclerosis which is the buildup of cholesterol and plaque in the lining of arteries.
 This process has a genetic basis.
 It is made worse by factors such as:

-•Leg weakness, burning or aching in feet or toes and gets worse while walking
+•Leg weakness, burning or aching feet in feet or toes worse with walking.

-•Change in color of feet, loss of hair or wasting of muscles in the legs
+•Change in color or feet, loss of hair and wasting of muscles in the legs.

 Click on a thumbnail below to view the full gallery.